-The first two articles plumb her early life and her roots.
+The first three articles plumb her early life and her roots.
 This is a complex subject, which leads to primers about various aspects of :

 - Making sense of her timeline and ageing rate.